Step 2: Identify and define the problem.

 Step 3: Understand who is affected by the problem.

-Along with the questions above, you should also find out who the problem is affecting and the knock-on effect.
+Along with the questions above, you should also determine who the problem is affecting and the knock-on effect.
 Take, for example, a common problem that Assistants face – your Executive doesn’t take the right papers to their meetings.
 This affects your Executive, and it also affects everyone who attends the meeting because your Executive is not prepared.
 Workplace problems often affect more people than you might realise, so do try to get a sense of how big the issue is and how many people in the organisation it affects.

 Step 4: Brainstorm possible solutions.